FAQs About Thalidomide in the US

 Did thalidomide survivors sue the pharmaceutical companies?

 A few of the parents did attempt to sue the drug companies in the 1960s and 70s.
 One California plaintiff was awarded $2.5 million by a jury but the judge reduced the award to $500,000 for her and $250,000 for her mother.
-A few others that we know of reached a confidential settlement prior to their case being delivered to a jury.
+About a dozen reached a confidential settlement prior to their case being delivered to a jury.

 Experts of the day speculated that the settlements won in England and elsewhere were woefully inadequate to address the survivors’ lifelong needs.
 And they were right.